Ddystopia/rfcs/text/0000-forget-marker-trait.md

 [`async-cuda`]: https://crates.io/crates/async-cuda

 > Internally, the `Future` type in this crate schedules a CUDA call on a separate runtime thread.
 To make the API as ergonomic as possible, the lifetime bounds of the closure (that is sent to the runtime) are tied to the future object.
 To enforce this bound, the future will block and wait if it is dropped.
 This mechanism relies on the future being driven to completion, and not forgotten.
 This is not necessarily guaranteed.
-Unsafety may arise if either the runtime gives up on or forgets the future, or the caller manually polls the future, then forgets it.
+Unsafety may arise if either the runtime gives up on or forgets the future, or the caller manually polls the future, and then forgets it.

 ### `io_uring`
 [example-async-io_uring]: #example-async-io_uring

-`io_uring` is another API that needs `!Forget` in order to function properly.
-There are attempts at making safe wrappers like [`ringbahn`], which introduces an internal buffer, or [`tokio_uring`], that requires passing an ownership of the target buffer.
+`io_uring` is another API that needs `!Forget` to function properly.
+There are attempts at making safe wrappers like [`ringbahn`], which introduces an internal buffer, or [`tokio_uring`], that requires passing ownership of the target buffer.

 [`rio`] took an approach like `async-cuda`, implicitly making its futures `!Forget` via documentation.